Treefrog/Handbook/Performance/Utilization.md

 It doesn’t always add up - you may be working hard, and be showing low hours.
 If you wonder why you are on site a solid 40 hours a week, feel you are working hard, and you are suffering from being defined as having mediocre or poor performance by this chart - you are possibly billing time into administrative incorrectly or suffering from leakage issues.
 For example…

 - You may be billing all of your client **Email** or **Administration** time against Treefrog when it is actually billable time (which isn’t then billed to the client - meaning we are just throwing away billable time).
 So yes, mis-allocation reduces your utilization, and thus your effective performance.
 Work will your Pod Manager to find strategies to reduce this mis-allocation - there are lots of different strategies to alleviate this (e.g. different, more buckets, pre-allocation for core clients, etc.)
 - You could be doing a ton of **administrative meetings**, which are actually either a) client-related or a) “internal”.
-Client related meetings should be billed to clients (Into “sales” if they aren’t yet a sale).. **HAVE QUICKER INTERNAL MEETINGS**, you’ll be more effective. **EXCUSE YOURSELF** from meetings you aren’t genuinely adding value at.
+Client related meetings should be billed to clients (Into “sales” if they aren’t yet a sale)... **HAVE QUICKER INTERNAL MEETINGS**, and you’ll be more effective. **EXCUSE YOURSELF** from meetings you aren’t genuinely adding value at.
 There is time gold in those hills.
 YES, a more performant Frog either a) works over 40 hours or b) keeps meetings to a bare minimum, with clear agendas and clear goals to complete work quickly.
 - You may be new at your job, so you may be spending an inordinate amount of time training and learning.
 (Under a year at Treefrog you should expect this).
 Get up to speed!
 Focus!
-- You may have additional “social” activities which you bill to Admininstration... but it’s really just an excuse for social time.
+- You may have additional “social” activities which you bill to Administration... but it’s really just an excuse for social time.
 For example, Frog-a-versaries - some people bill 10 mins/wk for this, and others bill 1 hr/week.
 Who do you think is most effective?
 If you show up an hour early for a quick event and then hang out for an hour, is this an effective use of your time?
 No. Maybe you forgot to turn off your time clock?
 Then fix it - it will only screw you later.
 - You may be just genuinely inefficient with your time, or take a lot more breaks or spend time navel-gazing.
 Work will your Pod members to find strategies to increase your efficiency as a group.

 ### Reasonable Billing Expectations

 Also interesting, when you do some rough calculations on costing based on utilization rate of $100/hour (to be discussed later), you’ll see that at different salary grades, the expectation on your performance increases as your salary increases.
 Wondering why you aren’t considered a more performant?
 Check the table...

-#### Example Carrying Costs of a Production Frog at $100/hour in “Weekly Hours”
+##### Example Carrying Costs of a Production Frog at $100/hour in “Weekly Hours”

 | “Base” Salary | Salary Cost (EI, etc.) | Weekly Hours   for Salary | Carrying Cost (Desk/Computer) | Administration Costs (in Hours) | 10% Growth | **Billed Hours to Cover Self** |
 |---------------|------------------------|---------------------------|-------------------------------|---------------------------------|-----------------------|----------------------------|